 If you want a dresser only to store your clothes, you can save a lot of space by investing in a rack of hooks on your wall.
 This may sound like you are simply hanging your clothes on the wall, but it doesn't need to look shabby if you do it right.

 This is a great, minimalist way to make space for your clothes or at least for clothes that you use every day like a housecoat, running pants, shirts, etc. I have a shelf with hooks below it so I can place a scarf, house shoes, and gloves on top.

 There are several decorative hooks you can find on the market and the good thing about this method is that you don't need to pay for extra shipping to carry the hooks to your house.

-You don't even need any drywall anchors or worry about finding studs since you aren't hanging anything extremely heavy.
+You don't even need any types of drywall anchors or worry about finding studs since you aren't hanging anything extremely heavy.
 If you want to play it safe, anchors can be used and are extremely cheap and easy to use.

 A good set of hooks will also prevent you from piling clothes onto that lone chair in your room or making a mess of the bed or floor.
 As soon as you come back from work or from a social call, you can hang the clothes you change out of unless they need to go for a wash immediately.